 The first example is a small-scale use of a wood finish without a backdrop behind, integrated into the side panel of an exhibition stand.
 This is a clever isolated use, especially considering the concrete finish that the display has been integrated into.

 The same concept is applied to our second example, which integrated a wood finish on a larger scale surrounding the stand.
-This method frames the stand, and provides the visitor with a focus point towards the inside of the stand, meaning visitors are more likely to approach the stand or engage with the artwork on display.
+This method frames the stand, and provides the visitor with a focal point towards the inside of the stand, meaning visitors are more likely to approach the stand or engage with the artwork on display.

 Wood, in isolation, is rarely used as a design feature in a method more than full sheet panels.
-This is a truly inspiration stand design using sections of pallet-style wood panels, mounted onto the white exterior of the stand itself.
+This is a truly inspiring stand design using sections of pallet-style wood panels, mounted onto the white exterior of the stand itself.

 A more direct route to approach utilising wood finishes, Pallets are the definition of authentic design, which are again becoming more prominent in exhibition design.

-To highlight what’s possible using Pallets, we’ve seen a concept which applies a solid colour to the top of the pallet, to tie in with branding or the products displayed.
+To highlight what’s possible using Pallets, we’ve seen a concept that applies a solid colour to the top of the pallet, to tie in with branding or the products displayed.
 This results in a more premium finish to the pallet, combining the original authentic element of the finish, with a higher quality treatment that produces a contemporary display.

 Our final example showcases how pallets can be used to create a structure, rather than being stacked for product display.
 Although we’re sure this is mounted to a more stable backdrop (we hope!), the pallets protrude from the display, creating a multi-depth display, which when combined with screens & graphic displays makes a bright, spacious exhibition space.

-The first, most common use for neon outside of signage, is as a framing tool.
-Its natural glow attracts the eye, and can be used incredibly effectively as a surround for product displays and high profile items.
+The first, most common use for neon (outside of signage), is as a framing tool.
+Its natural glow attracts the eye and can be used incredibly effectively as a surround for product displays and high profile items.
 We came across the ‘Time Tunnel’, which utilises a standalone display area and horizontally suspended neon squares to surround featured products.
 The brilliance of this display is that due to the glow of the neon, a virtual floor & ceiling is created, giving the floating effect that is the natural draw of the display.

 One of the most inspirational events we’ve seen features neon-style linear lighting integrated into a modular framework, for the “Serpentine Pavilion Intervention”.
-An incredible structure created on a huge scale, with different level heights for each cube section.
+An incredible structure was created on a huge scale, with different level heights for each cube section.